AndreiMaikov/OM_shipping--SQL/Readme.md

 ## On the entire OM database

 The OM system architecture includes a 3NF database (MySQL).
 Not only does this DB hold all the information about OM's customers and their orders as well as sellers and their products, but it is used for planning shipping operations.
-The following diagram shows the DB’s final conceptual data model:
+The following diagram shows the DB’s conceptual data model:

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM.svg)

-Tables in the diagram are marked accordingly to the type of information they hold – whether it is related to customers, products, etc. The Common group includes a three-table structure users&ndash;user_roles&ndash;roles, which is worth elaborating on here.
+Tables in the diagram are marked accordingly to the type of information they hold – whether it is related to customers, products, etc. The Common group includes a three-table structure **users&ndash;user_roles&ndash;roles**, which is worth elaborating on here.

 It is possible that someone involved in OM business processes can have several different roles.
 For example, a person can act in one transaction as a buyer and in other &mdash; as a seller, or the same employee can pick an order and deliver it as a driver.